Application to Receive Credit

-- To begin the process of applying for credit, complete the "Initial Internship Approval" form on the Career Navigator.
-(If you need help locating the form, please contact the Internship Office at 208.496.9827 or firstname.lastname@example.org.
-Sister Bair doesn't have access to this form and cannot help you.)
-Please be thorough and accurate in filling out the details, especially your employer's title and your job description.
-This will save you from having to revisit the form later.
-If your work schedule will vary from week to week, please list an average instead.
-When you are finished, submit the form on Career Navigator.
-The status should read "pending" or "accepted," but that does not mean you are authorized to add the class.
+- To begin the process of applying for credit, complete fill the university's internship application form.
+(If you need help with the form, please contact the Internship Office at 208.496.9827 or firstname.lastname@example.org.)
+Please be thorough and accurate in filling out the details; this will save you from having to revisit the form later.

 - The Academic Discovery Center, representatives from the College of Business and Communication, and Sister Bair will each in succession approve the application.
 If any of the parties have questions or need clarification, they will contact you directly.
 Otherwise, please wait for an email from the Academic Discovery Center notifying you that you can add COMM.
 498R.
 If you are on-track, you may add the course directly; if you are off-track, Student Records and Registration may have to add it for you.

 Depending on whether or not your employer has hosted BYU-Idaho interns before, the Academic Discovery Center may contact you about having your employer create a "master agreement," a contract made by the employer, the student and BYU-Idaho.
 It is your responsibility to ensure this happens quickly.